 An effective tool to save patients in Sudden Cardiac Arrests

-Nearly 3 million people die of stroke and heart attack every year1.
-Moreover, mortality by heart attacks has doubled in the pandemic2.
+Nearly 3 million people die of stroke and heart attack every year.
+Moreover, mortality by heart attacks has doubled in the pandemic.
 Many lives could be saved if there is awareness on cardiac-related issues.
 Here is a positive step to arrest such deaths.

 Crypto Relief supported the Srujna Charitable Trust who conducted this program in partnership with Covid India Campaign (CIC), a volunteer-driven pan-India disaster support task force, and ICATT Air Ambulance Services.
 They have successfully conducted the world's largest Cardiopulmonary Resuscitation (CPR) training program across six taluks in Chitradurga district in Karnataka.

 This event has been planned as a part of Sharana Sanskriti Utsava in Chitradurga to strengthen healthcare awareness at the grassroots level.

 In the first stage, trainers were trained on September 24, 25, and 26 followed by training of schools and colleges on October 5 in the second stage.
 As part of stage 3, the rural outreach CPR program began on October 18.

 In the first stage, more than 4,250 trainers from the police department, medical colleges, schools, pharmacy, and ASHA volunteers, bus drivers auto-rickshaw drivers, and pourakarmikas were trained by specialists in emergency medicine in the first phase.
 Over 1000 manikins were used in a ratio 1:1 training.
 These trainers, in turn, will be able to train more people from the community.